Teen Killed in Terrebonne Parish Accident

 Unfortunately, teens are also more likely to behave recklessly behind the wheel.
 Only about 80 percent of teens wear their seatbelts; the national average is 86 percent.
 About 56 percent of teen drivers under 20 years old involved in a fatal accident were not wearing a seatbelt at the time of the crash.

-If you or someone you love has been injured in a teen driving accident, contact a car accident lawyer at Simien & Simien.
+If you or someone you love has been injured in a teen driving accident, contact a personal injury lawyer at Simien & Simien.
 We can help you determine what your legal rights are and if you are entitled to file a claim for damages.

 To schedule a free review of your claim, call our firm at (800) 374-8422 or fill out the Free Case Evaluation from on this page.